Skip to content

 What is the Google equity vesting schedule?

-Google uses a 33/33/22/12 monthly vesting schedule over 4 years — front-loaded, so Year 1 and Year 2 pay out more equity than Year 3 and 4.
+Google uses a 33/33/22/12 monthly vesting schedule over 4 years.
+It's front-loaded, so Year 1 and Year 2 pay out more equity than Year 3 and 4.
 This matters for the total package value when comparing offers.

 Are Google sign-on bonuses negotiable?